 - 3 tablespoons of milk

 - 1 cup of powdered sugar

-- After the rolls are done rising, bake them in the oven for 35 minutes or until golden brown.
+After the rolls are done rising, bake them in the oven at 400° for 20-25 minutes or until golden brown.
 Let them cool for 5 minutes before serving.

 Icing: While the rolls are cooling mix together the milk, cream cheese and powdered sugar in a medium sized bowl until combined and evenly spread it on the cinnamon rolls and serve.